carvmi/intermediatecss/README.md

 -  "position: absolute" ignores other elements
 - Elements with a higher z-index value will appear as if they are overlapping elements with a lower z-index value.
 - Properties to modify a border (border-style, border-color, border-width)
+- FontAwesome icons come with their own styling to define the icon.
+However, you can still set the styling yourself as well, to change things like the color and size

 ## Contact